Timo614/xiao-prism-buddy/README.md

 (To exit the serial monitor, type ``Ctrl-]``.)

 See the [Getting Started Guide](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/index.html) for full steps to configure and use ESP-IDF to build projects.

+### Special Thanks

+The SenseCAP Indicator ESP32 example indicator_basis project was used as a reference for the structure of this application with several files modified for this use case: https://github.com/Seeed-Solution/SenseCAP_Indicator_ESP32/tree/main/examples/indicator_basis